InfomediaLtd/angular2-materialize/README.md

 { test: /.(png|woff(2)?|eot|ttf|svg)(\?[a-z0-9=\.]+)?$/, loader: 'url-loader?limit=100000' },
 ```
 Notice that the url loader is required for this to work.

+The following example project is a fork of the angular2-webpack-starter with the addition of angular2-materialize: [InfomediaLtd/angular2-webpack-starter](https://github.com/InfomediaLtd/angular2-webpack-starter)

 #### Installing and configuring angular2-materialize with jspm